trueadm/ripple/README.md

 ## Missing Features

-- **SSR**: Ripple is currently an SPA only, this is because I haven't gotten around to it
+- **SSR**: Ripple is currently an SPA only.
+It will have SSR soon!
+Hydration to follow after.
-- **Types**: The codebase is very raw with limited types; we're getting around to it
+- **Types**: The codebase is gradually improving its JSDoc TS types, help welcome!

 ## Getting Started